Evert-Arends/myRemote-client/README.md

 myRemote is a free and open source tool to connect you to all your devices from a simple webinterface, which you can access anywhere, anytime.
 Take screenshots of your desktop, execute a range of useful scripts we made for you [FIXME: give some examples here], or create your own custom scripts if you want more freedom to do anything you want.

 #Isn't controlling all my devices from a website really unsafe?
 Why should i trust you?
 Controlling your devices over the web is always dangerous.
 Therefor myRemote uses a secure connection from client to server.
-This is also known as SSL, and it gets your traffic safely to the other side.
+This is also known as TLS, and it gets your traffic safely to the other side.
-To keep your account safe, we have a few in built options, if you are logged into your account, you can see a logbook where you can see from what IP and location your account was used from.
+To keep your account safe, we have a few built-in options, if you are logged into your account, you can see a logbook where you can see from which IP and location your account was used from.
 In case you see a different IP, we advise you to change your password.
-We are also working to get a two-side authentication system.
+We are also working to get a two-factor authentication system.
 This is still in alpha testing, but myremote.io will be updated soon.

 #What do I need to use myRemote?
 Two things: